rthorst/Machine_Learning/Readme.md

 There are more than a hundred thousand strategy games on the app store, more than any human can understand and summarize.
 A game developer may want to know about the kinds of games available to inform game design, marketing, and pricing.
 I find that there are 8 main kinds of strategy games on the app store.
 I find this by performing natural language processing analyses on the text descriptions of these games, specifically using:

 * Word embeddings (spacy)
-* Dimensionality reduction (using a new neural network-based technique: Ivis)
+* Dimensionality reduction (using a new neural network-based technique: Ivis, Szubert et al 2019, Nature Human Behav., https://www.nature.com/articles/s41598-019-45301-0)
 * Clustering (kmeans++)

 ![alt_text](https://raw.githubusercontent.com/rthorst/Machine_Learning/master/mobile_games/clusters.png)